bcobb/brew_dg/README.md

     -o [file]
         Draw graph, and write it to file.
 Directed edges are read as "depends on."
 If given a directory $DIR, the file will be located at
         $DIR/library.png.
-If given no argument, the file will be written to STDOUT.
 See Graph section for stylistic details.

     -O [file]
         Draw inverted graph, and write it to file.
 Directed edges are read as "is a dependency of."
 If given a directory $DIR, the file will be located at $DIR/library.png.
-If given no argument, the file will be written to STDOUT.
 See Graph section for stylistic details.

     -t types
         Display only dependencies of the comma-delimited types specified. e.g.